Legalica Privacy Policy & Data Protection

 18. CONSENT MANAGEMENT

-18.4 Withdrawal: Consent may be withdrawn at any time without affecting the lawfulness of processing before withdrawal.
+18.4 Withdrawal: Consent may be withdrawn at any time, as easily as it was given, without affecting the lawfulness of processing before withdrawal.
 Non-essential cookies are immediately disabled upon withdrawal.

 18.5 Browser Controls: Users may also control cookies via browser settings.
 Disabling cookies may affect Platform functionality.